 After every 5 minute cycle using our surfactant applied to the surface of the record, we keep applying this to the record by way of brush and between applications until there is a noticeable decrease in the presence of a white paste-like substance while the brush is used.
 Or rapid evaporating of this materials.
 This is validation of our restoration action stripping out fungus and contaminants not removed by other systems or processes.

-With other records following the manual and technical supplements, , we on average see 4 or 5, five minute cycles with corresponding application of surfactant needed.
+With other records following the manual and technical supplements, , we on average see 3 to 5, five minute cycles with corresponding application of the ionizing agent applied.

 Users that have cleaned their records in a prior ultrasonic cleaning system using a fan to air dry and where the water has not been changed for months, or for a tank that managed 100 records, sees us repeat our cycle 6 or 7 times.